I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-mmbuildmdlfornonpagedpool.md

 <p>None</p>

 ## -remarks
-<p>At entry, the specified MDL must describe a buffer in nonpaged system memory, such as memory that is allocated by the <a href="https://msdn.microsoft.com/library/windows/hardware/ff544520">ExAllocatePoolWithTag</a> routine with <i>PoolType</i> = <b>NonPagedPool</b> or by the <a href="https://msdn.microsoft.com/library/windows/hardware/ff554464">MmAllocateContiguousMemorySpecifyCache</a> routine. <b>MmBuildMdlForNonPagedPool</b> updates the MDL to describe the underlying physical pages.</p>
+<p>At entry, the specified MDL must describe a buffer in nonpaged system memory, such as memory that is allocated by the <a href="..\wdm\nf-wdm-exallocatepoolwithtag.md">ExAllocatePoolWithTag</a> routine with <i>PoolType</i> = <b>NonPagedPool</b> or by the <a href="..\ntddk\nf-ntddk-mmallocatecontiguousmemoryspecifycache.md">MmAllocateContiguousMemorySpecifyCache</a> routine. <b>MmBuildMdlForNonPagedPool</b> updates the MDL to describe the underlying physical pages.</p>

 <p><b>MmBuildMdlForNonPagedPool</b> may not be used with MDLs describing buffers allocated on a kernel stack.
-To build an MDL describing a kernel stack buffer, drivers must call <a href="https://msdn.microsoft.com/library/windows/hardware/ff554664">MmProbeAndLockPages</a>.
+To build an MDL describing a kernel stack buffer, drivers must call <a href="..\wdm\nf-wdm-mmprobeandlockpages.md">MmProbeAndLockPages</a>.
 This rule applies even if the driver guarantees that the kernel stack cannot be paged out.</p>

-<p>Because the pages described by the MDL are already nonpageable and are already mapped to the system address space, drivers must not try to lock them by using the <a href="https://msdn.microsoft.com/library/windows/hardware/ff554664">MmProbeAndLockPages</a> routine, or to create additional system-address-space mappings by using the <a href="https://msdn.microsoft.com/library/windows/hardware/ff554629">MmMapLockedPagesSpecifyCache</a> routine.
-Similarly, drivers must not try to unlock the pages by using the <a href="https://msdn.microsoft.com/library/windows/hardware/ff556381">MmUnlockPages</a> routine, or to release the existing system-address-space mapping by using the <a href="https://msdn.microsoft.com/library/windows/hardware/ff556391">MmUnmapLockedPages</a> routine.
+<p>Because the pages described by the MDL are already nonpageable and are already mapped to the system address space, drivers must not try to lock them by using the <a href="..\wdm\nf-wdm-mmprobeandlockpages.md">MmProbeAndLockPages</a> routine, or to create additional system-address-space mappings by using the <a href="..\wdm\nf-wdm-mmmaplockedpagesspecifycache.md">MmMapLockedPagesSpecifyCache</a> routine.
+Similarly, drivers must not try to unlock the pages by using the <a href="..\wdm\nf-wdm-mmunlockpages.md">MmUnlockPages</a> routine, or to release the existing system-address-space mapping by using the <a href="..\wdm\nf-wdm-mmunmaplockedpages.md">MmUnmapLockedPages</a> routine.
 If a driver performs any of these illegal operations on an MDL that is built by <b>MmBuildMdlForNonPagedPool,</b> the resulting behavior is undefined.</p>

 <p>Passing an MDL built by <b>MmBuildMdlForNonPagedPool</b> to the <a href="https://msdn.microsoft.com/library/windows/hardware/ff554559">MmGetSystemAddressForMdlSafe</a> routine is allowed.
 The <b>MmGetSystemAddressForMdlSafe</b> call, in this case, simply returns the starting virtual address of the buffer that is described by the MDL.</p>

 <p>A driver can use the <b>MmMapLockedPagesSpecifyCache</b> routine to map an MDL that is built by <b>MmBuildMdlForNonPagedPool</b> into user virtual address space.
 However, the driver must perform this operation in a way that avoids certain security issues.
-For more information, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff554629">MmMapLockedPagesSpecifyCache</a>. </p>
+For more information, see <a href="..\wdm\nf-wdm-mmmaplockedpagesspecifycache.md">MmMapLockedPagesSpecifyCache</a>. </p>

-<p>At entry, the specified MDL must describe a buffer in nonpaged system memory, such as memory that is allocated by the <a href="https://msdn.microsoft.com/library/windows/hardware/ff544520">ExAllocatePoolWithTag</a> routine with <i>PoolType</i> = <b>NonPagedPool</b> or by the <a href="https://msdn.microsoft.com/library/windows/hardware/ff554464">MmAllocateContiguousMemorySpecifyCache</a> routine. <b>MmBuildMdlForNonPagedPool</b> updates the MDL to describe the underlying physical pages.</p>

-<p><b>MmBuildMdlForNonPagedPool</b> may not be used with MDLs describing buffers allocated on a kernel stack.
-To build an MDL describing a kernel stack buffer, drivers must call <a href="https://msdn.microsoft.com/library/windows/hardware/ff554664">MmProbeAndLockPages</a>.
-This rule applies even if the driver guarantees that the kernel stack cannot be paged out.</p>

-<p>Because the pages described by the MDL are already nonpageable and are already mapped to the system address space, drivers must not try to lock them by using the <a href="https://msdn.microsoft.com/library/windows/hardware/ff554664">MmProbeAndLockPages</a> routine, or to create additional system-address-space mappings by using the <a href="https://msdn.microsoft.com/library/windows/hardware/ff554629">MmMapLockedPagesSpecifyCache</a> routine.
-Similarly, drivers must not try to unlock the pages by using the <a href="https://msdn.microsoft.com/library/windows/hardware/ff556381">MmUnlockPages</a> routine, or to release the existing system-address-space mapping by using the <a href="https://msdn.microsoft.com/library/windows/hardware/ff556391">MmUnmapLockedPages</a> routine.
-If a driver performs any of these illegal operations on an MDL that is built by <b>MmBuildMdlForNonPagedPool,</b> the resulting behavior is undefined.</p>

-<p>Passing an MDL built by <b>MmBuildMdlForNonPagedPool</b> to the <a href="https://msdn.microsoft.com/library/windows/hardware/ff554559">MmGetSystemAddressForMdlSafe</a> routine is allowed.
-The <b>MmGetSystemAddressForMdlSafe</b> call, in this case, simply returns the starting virtual address of the buffer that is described by the MDL.</p>

-<p>A driver can use the <b>MmMapLockedPagesSpecifyCache</b> routine to map an MDL that is built by <b>MmBuildMdlForNonPagedPool</b> into user virtual address space.
-However, the driver must perform this operation in a way that avoids certain security issues.
-For more information, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff554629">MmMapLockedPagesSpecifyCache</a>. </p>

 ## -requirements
 <table>